Brazzo978/wg_gaming_installer/README.md

 bash ./wg-gaming-installer.sh
 ```

-It will install WireGuard (kernel module and tools) on the server, configure it, create a systemd service and a client configuration file.
+It will install WireGuard (kernel module and tools) on the server, configure it, create a systemd service.

-## Stop / Restart / Uninstal
+## Stop / Restart / Uninstal / Add user / Remove user

 Run the script again will give you these options!